Coraliuky/docs/docs/guides/hardware_support/npu_docs/train_example_en.md

-# Example of Training the Ascend NPU Version of PaddlePaddle
+# Example of Training on the Ascend NPU Version of PaddlePaddle

 ## Training Example of YOLOv3